j-koziel/html-css-course/starter/03-CSS-Fundamentals/notes.md

 - text-align: How the text is aligned relative to its parent element
 - line-height: Space between each line of text

+Other properties:

+- font-weight: lets you make text bold

 # Combining selectors

 Makes the CSS file less repetetive and improves maintainability of styling